MUDE-2025/PA1.1/2_install_conda.md

 > Source: https://www.anaconda.com/docs/getting-started/anaconda/install

-## Task 2.2.additional Add Conda to Path
+## Task 2.2.additional Add conda to path

 This steps is only required for windows-users who didn't add Anaconda to their path.